RandomStrangers/cc-/readme.md

 1. Install MinGW-W64
 2. Use either *Run Terminal* from Start Menu or run *mingw-w64.bat* in the installation folder
 3. Navigate to the directory with ClassiCube's source code
-4. Run `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm`
+4. Run either:
+    * `make mingw` - produces a simple non-optimised executable, easier to debug
+    * `make mingw RELEASE=1` - produces an optimised executable, harder to debug

 ##### Using MinGW
 Assuming that you used the installer from https://osdn.net/projects/mingw/ :
 1. Install MinGW.
 You need mingw32-base-bin and msys-base-bin packages.
 2. Run *msys.bat* in the *C:\MinGW\msys\1.0* folder.
-2. Navigate to the directory with ClassiCube's source code
+3. Navigate to the directory with ClassiCube's source code
-4. Run `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm`
+4. Run either:
+    * `make mingw` - produces a simple non-optimised executable, easier to debug
+    * `make mingw RELEASE=1` - produces an optimised executable, harder to debug

 ##### Using TCC (Tiny C Compiler)
 Setting up TCC: